Sioux Falls: Your Next Brewery Destination

 - Must-try: Apricot Blonde!
 This is a seasonal beer, so don't expect to find this on tap during the winter months.
 However, when you do get your hands on it, you will want to savor this one.

 Prairie Berry first got started with their South Dakota wine, produced in the Black Hills.
-They have since created Miner Brewing Company and have expanded into Sioux Falls with this great taproom.
-So if you have a friend who doesn’t crave those frothy pours like you do (and we all have that one friend), bring them here.
-In addition to beer, you can also get their wine on tap.
+They have since created Miner Brewing Company and have expanded into Sioux Falls with this great taproom, serving both beer and wine.

 While they have their standard taps, which are always in season, they’re always releasing new options.
 Every brew has traditional European flavor with an added South Dakota influence.
 Take their Chokecherry Brown Ale, for example—chokecherries are a regional delight, so why not add them to a classic brown ale for a tart, fruity twist with a crisp finish?
-(We think that’s how they came up with the idea, anyway.)
 Their specialty tap selections are always top-notch, too, like their Mango Cream Ale and Cherry Wheat Porter.

 - Favorite brews: According to the staff, must-try craft beers include Mango Cream Ale, Irish Red, and Blue IPA.